tarquin-the-brave/not-a-v-word-cookbook/src/sticky-umami-pineapple.md

 individual flavours by reducing the noise around them!
 This unapologetically bombastic big hitter, doesn't just pack a punch, it comes in like a wrecking ball packing five.
 Five huge flavours, in proportions that would overwhelm any other dish, combine into guaranteed party pleaser.
-What's more, it's so easy!

 ## The Core